This post may contain affiliate links. Please read our disclosure policy.

 How To Serve An Aperol Spritz

-• Presentation: Serve your Aperol Spritz chilled in a wine glass with a fresh orange slice for garnish.
+• Presentation: Serve well chilled in a wine glass filled with ice.
+Garnish with a fresh orange slice for a classic, vibrant look.

-• Perfect Pairings: Enjoy your drink with light appetizers like:
+• Perfect Pairings: This light and refreshing drink goes well with simple appetizers like:

 • Olives